What is the Community Work-Study Program?

 - Representing Boise State University, Service-Learning, and their agency to other volunteers on campus and in the community

-- Provide guidance for meaningful service-learning experiences
+- Providing guidance for meaningful service-learning experiences

-- Community Work Study:
+- Community Assistants:

 Each individual site has a list of duties pertinent to the position.